Vehicle Safety for Drivers

 In New Mexico, drivers must safely operate and keep control of their vehicles at all times to prevent an accident.
 This responsibility means driving the speed limit, not texting and driving, obeying traffic signals, not racing, or running red lights and driving into traffic.
 Every driver has to follow these safety rules to avoid placing the driver or others in danger and to prevent an accident.

-Here at Martinez, Hart, Thompson & Sanchez, P.C., our team has over 100-years of combined experience handling every type of car accident.
+Here at Martinez, Hart, Sanchez & Romero, P.C., our team has over 100-years of combined experience handling every type of car accident.
 We have seen the damage caused by negligent drivers firsthand and have the expertise to handle your car accident claim whether it was caused by a negligent individual, a corporate driver, or a government employee.

 Types of Drivers on New Mexico’s Roads